MrFarisDev/Password_maker/README.md

-# Password_maker
+# Password_Generator
-This is a Password maker
+This is a Password Generator
+Make yourself the strongest password !